 2. Real-time communication: Undoubtedly, the obvious advantage of mobile apps in healthcare is the enhancement of communication.
 Doctors, as well as nurses, can analyze the patient’s condition remotely with the help of HD cameras.
 Frequent instant communication between the patients and providers also builds rapport.

 However, the advantages of mobile applications in healthcare reach far beyond the doctor-patient relationship.
 It is also focusing on the collaboration, consultation, and sharing of knowledge worldwide.
 Specialists from all around the world can consult each other instantly in order to learn and share.
 Ultimately, the patients can have the benefit of information sharing.
-As per a report, 35% of Americans access an online healthcare portal, whereas 14% use email for the communication with a primary care specialist.
+As per a report, 35% of Americans access an online healthcare portal, whereas 14% use email for the communication with a primary care health specialist.

 3. Improve Physician Efficiency: Exceptionally functioning specialists are the backbone of a dynamic healthcare system.
 However, it is a stressful job.
 As per AMA (American Medical Association), approximately 60% of emergency doctors feel burned out.
 They quite often complain about spending a huge amount of time in data entry, along with other administrative tasks.
 They only get 27% of their time for the patients.
 To fight against this issue, service providers are discovering methods to make the job less stressful.
 Here, tablets and phones are helping them to resolve the problems in a fast manner with less stress.